biomap-research/PFMBench/readme.md

 # Or you can use our Docker image via: docker pull whwendell/pfmbench:latest

 # Prepare the model_zoom
-# User can put the model repo they are interest in the `model_zoom` directory
+# User can put the model repo they are interested in the `model_zoom` directory
-# e.g. You can download the ESM2-650M to the model_zoom from using the huggingface-cli
+# You can download the ESM2-650M to the model_zoom from using the huggingface-cli
 huggingface-cli download facebook/esm2_t33_650M_UR50D --local-dir=./model_zoom/esm2_650m

 # Here we provide model weight links used in the PFMBench: